esimov/pigo-face-tracking/README.md

 ## Run
 To run it is as simple as to type a single `make` command from the project root directory:

-1. This will instantiate a new web server listening on `localhost:5000`, will activate the webcam and start tracking your head.
+1. This will spawn a new web server listening on `localhost:5000`, will activate the webcam and start tracking your head.
 2. Find some Atari like online games and start playing.
 3. Move your head as you would play with the arrow keys.